Entwicklungsburo-Stresing/EBST_CAM/doc/mainpage.md

 For a simple measurement the following DLL calls should be used.
 For a complete API documentation go to the DLL documentation [page](_e_s_l_s_c_d_l_l_8c.html).

 1. [DLLInitDriver](@ref DLLInitDriver): Initialize the driver.
 Call it once at startup.
-2. [DLLInitBoard](@ref DLLInitBoard): Initialize PCIe board.
-Call it once at startup.
-3. [DLLSetGlobalSettings](@ref DLLSetGlobalSettings) or [DLLSetGlobalSettings_matlab](@ref DLLSetGlobalSettings_matlab): Set settings parameter according to your camera system.
-Call it once at startup and every time you changed settings.
-4. [DLLInitMeasurement](@ref DLLInitMeasurement): Initialize Hardware and Software for the Measurement.
+4. [DLLInitMeasurement](@ref DLLInitMeasurement):  Set settings parameter according to your camera system.
+Initialize Hardware and Software for the Measurement.
 Call it once at startup and every time you changed settings.
 5. [DLLStartMeasurement_blocking](@ref DLLStartMeasurement_blocking) or [DLLStartMeasurement_nonblocking](@ref DLLStartMeasurement_nonblocking): Start the measurement.
 Call it every time you want to measure.
 6. [DLLAbortMeasurement](@ref DLLAbortMeasurement): Use this call, if you want to abort the measurement.
 7. [DLLCopyOneSample](@ref DLLCopyOneSample), [DLLCopyAllData](@ref DLLCopyAllData), or [DLLCopyOneBlock](@ref DLLCopyOneBlock): Get the data with one of the following 3 calls.
 Call it how many times you want.